acbsp/bonafide.guru/en/contents.rst

 (B.g.
 17.18. commentary)

-There is one more example, Bhakta-das had a chance to see one procession in Mayapur during the *vyasa-puja* (birth day) of Jayapataka Maharaja, who also unlawfully occupies the position of *diksha-guru* in spite the fact that Srila Prabhupada ordered him to be a *ritvik*.
+There is one more example, Bhakta-das had a chance to see one procession in Mayapur during the *vyāsa-puja* (birth day) of Jayapataka Maharaja, who also unlawfully occupies the position of *diksha-guru* in spite the fact that Srila Prabhupada ordered him to be a *ritvik*.